Pictured (L-R): Aidan Kennedy, Lorcan McKenna, Sean Purcell and Liam Fagan.

 At the time of application, you must be undertaking a Level 8 degree in civil or structural engineering or equivalent or be enrolled on an accredited master's degree programme.

-I joined ROD on a six-month placement in January 2025 as part of an MAI degree in Civil, Structural and Environmental Engineering I am undertaking at Trinity College Dublin (TCD).
-It was the positive feedback of former ROD interns in TCD that encouraged me to apply for the programme.
+I joined ROD on an eight-month student placement in January 2026.
+The placement formed part of an ME in Civil, Structural, and Environmental Engineering I am undertaking at University College Dublin.